dustinlyons/nixos-config/README.md

 ### Create a private secrets repository
 This configuration assumes you have a private `nix-secrets` repository that holds `age`-encrypted files.
 These secrets are later read by `agenix`, which works cross-platform across MacOS and NixOS.

+This repository doesn't need a `flake.nix` or any special code; just `age` encrypted files.

 ### Fork this repository and change it
 You'll need to quickly scan files for where I've defined `user` at the top and change it to your username.